Welcome

 inserted over it.
 Sping-loaded spindle locks look very similar when open (the upper and lower splines are aligned in the same manner), although the overall

-spindle length is usually shorter and the upper splines often extend to
+spindle length is usually shorter and the upper splines sometimes extend to

 B) This